Daniel Hermann (humanist): Diplomatic service

 Daniel Hermann moved to Vienna in 1572 or 1573, where he found employment at the Imperial Court.
 He stayed at the Imperial Court, including a stint in Prague, until 1579, when he received and accepted an offer of employment from the city of Gdańsk.
 In Gdańsk he was entrusted with the diplomatic negotiations with the King of Poland, Stephen Báthory.
 Báthory had recently besieged Gdańsk and forced the city to pay a tribute and accept the king as their overlord, and Hermann was entrusted with negotiating the implementation of the settlement.
 He thus became a permanent ambassador at the royal court, which at the time was itinerant.
 In this capacity he participated in the Livonian campaign of Stephen Báthory against Ivan the Terrible.
 He was present at the peace negotiations in Vilnius during the winter of 1581–1582.
 In spring 1582 he went ahead of Báthory's army to Riga.

 Life in Riga

 In Riga, Hermann found lodging in the house of a young widow, Ursula Krüger.
 He fell in love with her and already in April 1582 wrote to the city council of Gdańsk informing them that he intended to stay in Riga.
 The couple married the same year.
 Hermann is known to have been favourable to the education of women, and his wife came to be actively engaged in his intellectual work.
-Historian Kristi Viiding describes the marriage as "an ideal marriage of humanistically educated partners" and notes that following the death of Daniel Hermann his wife edited, published, and wrote the prefaces to the volumes of his collected poems.
+Philologist Kristi Viiding describes the marriage as "an ideal marriage of humanistically educated partners" and notes that following the death of Daniel Hermann his wife edited, published, and wrote the prefaces to the volumes of his collected poems.